Optimal and robust error filtration for quantum information processing

-Although our noise reduction scheme advances the state of the art, it has certain limitations that suggest future research directions. \textit{(i)} The current approach is shown to be robust under certain realistic models of errors introduced by the scheme itself; this robustness analysis could be extended to more general noise models and put in relation to a suitable notion of fault-tolerance. \textit{(ii)} Applications with few parameters are promising, but real-time hardware platforms require a dynamic analysis to optimize parameters rapidly~\cite{renner2008security,kelly2015state}. \textit{(iii)} Combining our method with a quantum channel followed by its quasi-inversion could also be of significant interest~\cite{Shahbeigi_2021}. \textit{(iv)} Test the robustness of the method on multipartite Bell scenario for nonlocal quantum network~\cite{Paneru2024,Karczewski2022,Boreiri2025}.
+Showing the success of our implementation is the first stage to propose experimental robust error reduction strategies, even in the presence of noise and cross-talk in the pre- and post-processing operations. \textit{(i)} Though the current approach is shown to be robust under certain realistic models, the robustness analysis may be extended to more general noise models and put in relation to a suitable notion of fault-tolerance. \textit{(ii)} Applications with small number of parameters are promising, yet real-time hardware platforms require a dynamic analysis to optimize parameters rapidly~\cite{renner2008security,kelly2015state}. \textit{(iii)} Combining our method with a quantum channel followed by its quasi-inversion could also be of significant interest~\cite{Shahbeigi_2021}. \textit{(iv)} Future work may focus on testing the robustness of the method in multipartite Bell scenario for nonlocal quantum network~\cite{Paneru2024,Karczewski2022,Boreiri2025}.